fommil/fpmortals/manuscript/complete.md

 ### Data

 The first step is to model the data needed for OAuth2.
 We create an ADT with fields having exactly the same name as required by the OAuth2 server.
-We will use `String` and `Long` for now, even though there is a limited set of valid entries.
-We will remedy this when we learn about *refined types*.
+We will use `String` and `Long` for brevity, but we could use refined types if they leak into our business models.

 {lang="text"}
 ~~~~~~~~
   package http.oauth2.client.api

+  import refined.api.Refined
-  import spinoco.protocol.http.Uri
+  import refined.string.Url

   final case class AuthRequest(
-    redirect_uri: Uri,
+    redirect_uri: String Refined Url,
     scope: String,
     client_id: String,
     prompt: String = "consent",